 Flow Through a Nacelle in a Crosswind

-Aircrafts in crosswinds close to the ground are of significant interest as the crosswind speed still holds a meaningful velocity component with respect to the slowly moving aircraft.
-Because of this, three different flow features can form: a fuselage vortex, a ground vortex, and inlet flow separation on the inner windward side of the nacelle.
+Aircraft in crosswinds close to the ground are of significant interest as the crosswind speed still holds a meaningful velocity component with respect to the slowly moving aircraft.
+Because of this, two different flow features can form: inlet flow separation on the inner windward side of the nacelle and a ground vortex.
 These features result in substantial distortion through the inlet which leads to asymmetric flow, blade vibrations, and possibly engine stall.
+In addition, the ground vortex can pick objects up off the ground and ingest them into the engine which can cause catastrophic damage.
 It is therefore desired to better understand how this flow behaves and to attempt to minimize these adverse effects using various flow control techniques.

-The facility at Georgia Tech consists of two primary components: a model nacelle assembly and a cross flow wind tunnel.
-The flow through each component is independently varied, and the position and orientation of the nacelle within the tunnel’s test section is variable.
+The facility at Georgia Tech consisted of two primary components: a model nacelle assembly and a cross flow wind tunnel.
+The flow through each component is independently varied, and the position and orientation of the nacelle within the tunnel's test section is variable.
+For study of the ground vortex phenomena, the floor of the test section was replaced with a moveable ground plane.
 The nacelle model is mounted on a flow duct that is driven in suction by a dedicated, computer-controlled blower.
-Various diagnostic techniques are used to assess the flow through the inlet including a total pressure rake just downstream of the inlet entrance, static pressure ports on the wall near the entrance, mass flow measurements via an averaging pitot probe just upstream of the blower, PIV measurements, and surface oil flow visualization.
+Various diagnostic techniques are used to assess the flow through the inlet including a total pressure rake just downstream of the inlet entrance, static pressure ports on the wall near the entrance, mass flow measurements via an averaging pitot probe just upstream of the blower, particle image velocimetry (PIV) measurements, and surface oil flow visualization.

 ![]() |